Co-moving volumes and the Reynolds transport theorem for two-phase flows: Two-Phase Flow Kinematics

 by taking the tangential part only.
 Summation of (\ref{E42}) for both phase indices $\pm$ and use of (\ref{eq-mom-jump-tan}) to replace the stress contributions leads to

+where we assume that $\alpha^+ + \alpha^->0$.
+Note that the case of $\alpha^+ = \alpha^- =0$ refers to free slip of both fluid phases against the interface and in this case the bulk and the interface tangential velocities are unrelated.
 For small values of $|\dot{m}|$, in particular for systems without phase change, i.e.\ $\dot{m} =0$, the interface tangential velocity thus is a convex combination of $\DBv^+_{||}$ and $\DBv^-_{||}$; this fact will be used below.

 Let us note in passing that (\ref{eq-interface-velo}) allows to replace $\vbf^\Sigma$ in (\ref{E42}) to the result